-FSI Mortgage provides the Home Equity Conversion Mortgage (HECM), a reverse mortgage program insured by the U.S. Department of Housing and Urban Development (HUD).
+FSI Mortgage provides the Home Equity Conversion Mortgage (HECM), a reverse mortgage program insured by the US Federal Housing Administration (FHA).
 This type of reverse mortgage is safe and dependable.
 You can stay in your home as long as you like and you are insured that you and your heirs never owe more than your home is worth.
 Remember, you are responsible for payment of your property taxes, homeowners insurance and property maintenance in order to take advantage of this program.

 The growing popularity of the reverse mortgage program is evidence of its benefits in a wide variety of financial circumstances.
 Why struggle in your golden years when you can significantly and safely increase your resources with a reverse mortgage?

 Still have questions about reverse mortgages?
 Visit our FAQ page for more detailed information about reverse mortgages.